 Are we looking at an Invasion of the Body Snatchers situation here?
 Who are these people and what have they done with Senators Lindsey Graham, Chuck Grassley, and Orrin Hatch?

 For decades, Republican politicians have refused to push back when they are being confronted by leftist smears.
 Instead of responding, they took their lumps with a self-deprecating smile and hid behind an air of gentility.
 Now, some of them have decided to take off the kid gloves and replace them with brass knuckles.

 Is it possible that President Trump’s confrontational style is rubbing off on some Republican leaders?
 Perhaps the GOP is finally seeing that it is okay to go on the offensive.
 They seem to have realized that they are well within their rights to call out progressives for their flawed policies and repugnant behavior.
-Conservative leaders are finally starting to understand that if they want to win, they have to be willing to give as good as they get, and this time they proved that the best defense is a good offense.We value your comments!
-Please weigh in on our comment section below.
+Conservative leaders are finally starting to understand that if they want to win, they have to be willing to give as good as they get, and this time they proved that the best defense is a good offense.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com